networknt/light-doc/content/en/tutorial/oauth/login-view.md

 ### Source Code

-The source is generated with create-react-app, and the main logic is in the App.js file.
+The source is generated with create-react-app, and the main logic is in the Login.js file.
 The component accepts query parameters from the redirect and uses the useState for the state, clientId, userType, and redirectUri.

 ```
 const [state] = useState(params.get('state') == null ? '' : params.get('state'));
 ```

-It renders a login form that accepts username, password, and remember.
+It renders a login form that accepts username, password, and rememberMe.
 Once the submit button is clicked, the component will fetch the /oauth2/code to start the Authorization Code flow.
 If everything is OK, the light-oauth2 code service will redirect to the redirectUri registered in the client registration.
 In most of the cases, it will be your application domain with https protocol and the path /authorization.

+There are two other components: ForgetPassword and ResetPassword.
+On the login page, there is a link to the forgot password page if you forget your password and want to reset it.
+You can input your email address on the page and click the submit button to have an email sent to you.
+In the email, there is a button that will direct you to the reset password page with a hidden token.
+You can enter your new password and password confirmation to reset your password on this page.

+The login-view is calling the light-oauth2 code service for authentication and authorization.
+Internally, it uses the Java security GSSAPI to authenticate against the light-portal hybrid-query service.
+Due to the limitation of the API, there is no way that the error message can be passed to the authentication layer.
+If authentication is failed, a link will be displayed in the error message.
+By clicking the link, the hybrid-query loginUser service will be invoked directly, and you can see the error message on the browser.

 ### Build

 Before using the SPA, you need to build the application and deployed as a virtual host on an instance of light-router.
 There are three different build options depending on where the light-oauth2 services are located.